pmcalabrese/versee/README.md

-# VERSE
+# versee
-VERSE is an Interactive CLI Password Manager written in Typescript and powered by NodeJS.
-VERSE was developed, because I needed a simple yet powerfull password manager with the following features:
+Versee is an Interactive CLI Password Manager written in Typescript and powered by NodeJS. versee was developed, because I needed a simple yet powerfull password manager with the following features:

 - File based
 - Secure with AES256